Waste Classification Guidelines: How to Separate Household Waste

 3. Compost Organic Waste

-Composting is an easy and effective way to deal with wet waste.
-Use a small indoor bin or outdoor compost system to turn food scraps into garden fertiliser.
+Composting is one of the most effective ways to manage wet waste.
+Even small households can use compact compost bins to turn food scraps into garden fertiliser.

 4. Handle Hazardous and Sanitary Waste Safely